harshraj172/Measuring-Reliability-of-LLMs/README.md

-# Measuring Reliability of Large Language Models through Semantic Consistency
-**Authors**: Harsh Raj, Domenic Rosati, Subhabrata Majumdar
+# Measuring-Reliability-of-LLMs

-This repository contains code, data, and other related resources of our paper ["Measuring Reliability of Large Language Models through Semantic Consistency"](https://arxiv.org/abs/2211.05853).
+This repository contains code, data, and other related resources for the paper [Measuring Reliability of Large Language Models through Semantic Consistency](https://arxiv.org/abs/2211.05853), H. Raj, D. Rosati, and S. Majumdar, NeurIPS 2022 ML Safety Workshop.

-****
+***

-### Files
+## Files
-- models.py - contains all the paraphrasing methods wrapped into classes.
+- `models.py` contains all the paraphrasing methods wrapped into classes.
-- pert_input.py - generates paraphrases for a text dataset. (used [TruthfulQA](https://huggingface.co/datasets/truthful_qa))
+- `pert_input.py` generates paraphrases for a text dataset. (used [TruthfulQA](https://huggingface.co/datasets/truthful_qa))
-- generate_answers-TruthfulQA.ipynb - uses a models (OPT-series, GPT3 (text-davinci-002)) to generate outputs for sentences and their paraphrases.
+- `generate_answers-TruthfulQA.ipynb` uses a models (OPT-series, GPT3 (`text-davinci-002`)) to generate outputs for sentences and their paraphrases.
-- compute_consistency_score-TruthfulQA.ipynb - computes consistency score for questions and paraphrases (with outputs gebnerated from all the models used).
+- `compute_consistency_score-TruthfulQA.ipynb` computes consistency score for questions and paraphrases (with outputs gebnerated from all the models used).

-### Data
+## Data
-- truthfulQA_alldata.csv - 6 paraphrases generated for a set randomly sampled questions (~10%) from [TruthfulQA](https://huggingface.co/datasets/truthful_qa) dataset.
+- `data/truthfulQA_alldata.csv` - final set of paraphrases and original questions based on the [TruthfulQA](https://huggingface.co/datasets/truthful_qa) dataset.